O.S. 68 1997 § 2913-2916

 The County Assessor determines property values.
 If you have any questions concerning your assessment, please contact the County Assessor’s Office.

 Taxes must be paid in full or half by December 31.
-If you choose to pay half, you must pay the first half by December 31 and the second half if due by March 31.
+If you choose to pay half, you must pay the first half by December 31, and the second half if due by March 31.
 Statements that are $25 or less must be paid in full.
 If your taxes are not paid by December 31, penalty accrues at 1-1/2 percent per month until taxes are paid.
 Penalty on second half starts in April and accrues at 1-1/2 percent per month until taxes are paid in full.
-Some counties grant a 15-day grace period.
-In these counties penalty and interest accrue from the 16th of the month.
+However, we offer a 15 day grace period.
+Penalty and interest will start on January 16th.
+If you do not pay at least half by January 15th, the full amount becomes due with interest.
+The penalty will then change on the first of every month thereafter.

 If you enclose a self-addressed, stamped envelope, your receipts will be mailed back to you.
 You may also print your receipt online by locating your tax item(s) and clicking on your name.
 Please allow 5-7 days for payments to be reflected online.
 If you need assistance with our website, please contact the County Treasurer's Office or the webmaster.